 Instrument Flight Rules: A set of rules that allow pilots to plan for flying under diverse meteorological conditions.
 Also known as IFR.

-Instrument Landing System: A system that uses radar to help an aircraft land safely, regardless of meteorological conditions.
+Instrument Landing System: A system that uses radar to help aircraft land safely, regardless of meteorological conditions.
 Also called ILS.

 Jet: An aircraft with engines capable of flying at or above the speed of sound.